 Consider paying into pensions for family members.
 The introduction of stakeholder pensions allow contributions to be made for all UK residents, even children, as there is no requirement to have any earnings.
 Consider making payments of up to £3,600 for family members, as the fund will grow in a tax-free environment.
 The net cost is only £2,880.

-Take advantage of tax exemptions.
-Everyone has a yearly capital gains exemption.
-This exemption is currently £12,300, and gains up to this figure can be made without tax.
-Therefore, taxpayers should consider realising gains from investments up to this figure.
+Everyone has an annual capital gains exemption.
+The exemption is currently £12,300, however this is reducing to £6,000 for 2023/24 and to £3,000 for 2024/25.
+You are only taxed on total capital gains that exceed the annual allowance.
+Taxpayers should therefore consider selling taxable assets to make a capital gain up to this figure.
 Gifts between spouses and civil partners are tax free, so it is possible to double the yearly exemptions available by giving shares or other investments to a spouse or civil partner.

-With regards to shares standing at a loss, consider selling them so that the loss can be set against any gains made over and above the capital gains annual exemption.
-If you wish to retain the investment, it could be bought back by the spouse or partner, within an ISA.
-It will not be tax effective to buy back the investment, unless he or she waits for 30 days before doing so.
-In addition, you must take care not to fall foul of anti-avoidance legislation.
-This prevents loss relief where certain arrangements exist, the main purpose, or one of the main purposes, of which is to secure a tax advantage.
+If you have shares standing at a loss, you should consider selling them so that the loss can be set against any gains made over and above the capital gains annual exemption.
+If you want to retain the investment, it could be bought back by the spouse or partner, within an ISA.
+It will not be tax effective for them to buy back the investment within 30 days of you selling it.
+In addition, care must be taken not to fall foul of anti-avoidance legislation which prevents loss relief being claimed where certain arrangements exist, the main purpose, or one of the main purposes, of which is to secure a tax advantage.

 Capital gains tax may be deferred through the use of an Enterprise Investment Scheme investment.